 There was not much to write about for the rest of the day.
 We spent some time there with him, got something to eat at the Chhalli point, and came back to the hotel.

 That was the end of our first day in Srinagar and the third day of the trip.
 We were not only just on vacation.
 We were carrying our office laptops with us and the next 5 days were to be spent working from our hotel in Srinagar.

 The next destination in our mind was Sonamarg but that was not going to happen until the next weekend.

 - Journey Ahead: Dal Lake to Shankaracharya Temple

 I hope the travelogue, pictures, and information on Srinagar to Astanmarg were of help.
-If you have any questions, please feel free to ask in the comments section below or at our Community Forum, and I will be happy to answer.
+If you have any questions, please feel free to ask in the comments section below.
 You can also follow me on Instagram and chat with me live there or subscribe to my YouTube channel and ask a question there.